Academic Catalog

 Description

 This course provides students support and practice in editing and revising the grammar and rhetoric of personal statements for college and scholarship applications.
-Students will focus on using clear, relevant vocabulary; writing concisely and with correct sentence structure; maintaining appropriate tone; ordering information for impact; and expressing details pertinent to the audience.
-Students will have the opportunity to improve their critical reading, vocabulary, grammar and writing skills to craft essays typically required in applications to colleges and universities in the U.S.
+Students focus on using clear, relevant vocabulary; writing concisely and with correct sentence structure; maintaining appropriate tone; ordering information for impact; and expressing details pertinent to the audience.
+Students have the opportunity to improve their critical reading, vocabulary, grammar, and writing skills to craft essays typically required in applications to colleges and universities in the U.S.

 Course Objectives